JacksonWilhelmi/CNN/README.md

-# chatbot
+# CNN
-basic chatbot project to figure out some github and git proper functions
+basic convolutional neural network project to figure out some github and git proper functions